 FORECAST CONFIDENCE AND ALTERNATE SCENARIOS THROUGH 00Z MONDAY...

-FORECAST CONFIDENCE: High.
+FORECAST CONFIDENCE: Medium to High

 EXPERIMENTAL TABLE OF FLIGHT CATEGORY OBJECTIVELY SHOWS CONSISTENCY